Modern interior design of a Nevada cannabis lounge with stylish seating and ventilation features

 Definitely.
 Owners and financiers must pass a 3653 background check (no disqualifying felony in the past 10 years, for example).
 This is a standard requirement for all cannabis licenses in NV.

-Should I hire a Nevada cannabis consultant?
+Should I hire a Nevada cannabis consultant if I want to open a Nevada Cannabis lounge?

 Absolutely.
 Nevada’s cannabis lounge regs are new and technical.
 Catalyst BC’s Nevada cannabis consultants can help prepare your venue (especially ventilation plans) and guide you through the unique licensing process.